 If you are currently using V1 of the API, you can continue to do so in Engine 2018.
 You will just need to add a setting named "ApiEnableV1" to your Engine config file with a value of "true".
 Calls to V1 will still automatically create tenants as they are requested.
 On the other hand, Engine's LRS now requires that tenants exist before you reference them.
 If you are specifying a tenant in your xAPI requests, then you will need to ensure that you have already created that tenant before executing your request.
 You can do this by either explicitly creating a new tenant with the V2 API, or you can just reference the tenant using any endpoint of the V1 API to automatically create the tenant.

 Engine can be configured to send periodic updates to your application about registration state and course import job completion.
-These postbacks have changed in 2018 now send the same schema that is used by the new V2 API.
-If you are currently using these postbacks in an older version of Engine, then you will need to update your application's webhooks so that they support this new schema.
-In your release package, there is a folder called "ApiClientV2".
-Simply pull the contents of that directory into your project, and you can use the V2 client to parse Engine's postback.
+These postbacks have changed in 2018 now send the same schema that is used by the new V2 API by default.
+If you are currently using these postbacks in an older version of Engine, then you will need to either update your application's webhooks so that they support this new schema or add a setting named "ApiPostbackDataModelVersion" with a value of "v1" to your Engine config file.

 Registration Data Changes